Edit

 2. Implement the Reminder Table in Consul.

 3. Implement the Extended Membership Protocol.
-The team behind Consul does plan on implementing atomic operations, once this functionality is available it's possible to remove the limitations in the provider.
+The team behind Consul plans to implement atomic operations.
+Once this functionality is available, removing the limitations in the provider might be possible.